 Designate devices — and back them up

-While you can install beta software on your primary Mac, iPhone, iPad, and Apple TV, you risk rendering your devices inoperative.
+While you can install beta software on your primary Mac, iPhone, iPad, Apple Watch, and Apple TV, you risk rendering your devices inoperative.
 Before you do anything else, you're going to want to pick what devices you're going to install the betas on.
 Remember, it is not advisable to install a developer beta or public beta on your mainly-used device.
 Choose wisely.

 Most important of all, back up your device before installing a beta.
 This will be most helpful if you run across a problem and having an archived backup is required for downgrading.